thomaskamalakis/pyowiot/README.md

 # pyowiot
-This is an open-source Python library that can be used to design optical wireless systems for internet-of-things (IoT) applications
+This is an open-source Python3 library that can be used to design optical wireless systems for internet-of-things (IoT) applications

 ## Funding support
 We wrote this code under COST action NewFocus CA19111.